A greenish to yellow mobile liquid coming from steam distillation of the dried leaves of the laurel tree.

 Laurus Nobilis Oil

 According to the Cosmetic Ingredient Database (Cosing), the functions of Bay Leaf Essential Oil are:

 Masking, Refreshing, Tonic

-Be aware that some people may become sensitised to Bay so best not to use in face products for sensitive skin.
+Be aware that some people may become sensitised to Bay so it is best not to use in facial products for people with sensitive skin.

 A wonderful fragrance to add to shampoos and conditioners and especially aftershaves or blends for men.

 It makes a superb restorative bath when made incorporated into bath melts or bubble baths and can help to alleviate aches and pains, especially the sort when you have been out in the damp and cold.

 Combine with Lavender, Patchouli and Clary Sage, or with Clove and Cinnamon for Winter blends.